pbansfore/Hospitality-Revenue-Analysis-Power-BI/README.md

 ## 📈 Key Insights

 - Mumbai generated the highest revenue of ₹0.66 billion, followed by Bangalore, Hyderabad, and Delhi.
-- AtliQ Exotica led performance with:
+- AtliQ Exotica led high performance with:
   - Revenue: ₹320 million
   - Rating: 3.62
   - Occupancy: 57%